Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Introduction

 To address this challenge, we present Perry, a high-level framework for accelerating cyber deception experimentation.
-Perry has two components: (1) a high-level abstraction layer for security operators to specify attackers and deception defenders in a portable environment-agnostic manner, and (2) an experimentation module to run these attackers and defenders in realistic emulated networks (\figRef{fig:intro_perry}).
-Operators use a high-level and environment-agnostic state machine abstraction to specify attack and deception strategies, that execute {\em high-level actions} based on {\em high-level observations} of the environment (\secRef{sec:system_overview}).
-Because these specifications are environment agnostic, they are naturally portable from one setting to another; e.g., operators can take open source contributions of existing attacker and defender strategies (both from Perry developers and the broader community) and run them seamlessly in their own emulated environments (with comparable telemetry and actuation capabilities) with zero effort.
+Perry has two components: (1) a high-level abstraction layer for security operators to specify attackers and deception defenders in a portable environment-agnostic manner and (2) an experimentation module to run these attackers and defenders in realistic emulated networks (\figRef{fig:intro_perry}).
+Operators use a high-level and environment-agnostic state machine abstraction to specify attack and deception strategies, which execute {\em high-level actions} based on {\em high-level observations} of the environment (\secRef{sec:system_overview}).
+Because these specifications are environment agnostic, they are naturally portable from one setting to another; for example, operators can take open-source contributions of existing attacker and defender strategies (either from Perry developers and the broader community) and run them seamlessly in their own emulated environments (with comparable telemetry and actuation capabilities) with low effort.

-Perry uses four key modules to translate high-level attacker and deception strategies into low-level primitives: 1) an \actionModule\ to specify attack and defense actions at a high level (e.g., deploy a decoy), 2) an event-driven \telemetryModule\ that emits high-level observations (e.g., host is suspicious), 3) an environment state service to enable environment agnostic strategies, and 4) an attack graph service to reason about how an attacker can explore an environment.
+Perry uses four key modules to translate high-level attacker and deception strategies into low-level primitives: 1) an \actionModule\ to specify attack and defense actions at a high level (e.g., deploy a decoy), 2) an event-driven \telemetryModule\ that emits high-level observations (e.g., host is suspicious), 3) an environment state service to enable environment agnostic strategies, and 4) an attack graph service to reason how an attacker can explore an environment.